openssl/openssl/README-ENGINES.md

 (copy of the) 'dynamic' ENGINE will magically morph into the ENGINE that has been loaded from the shared-library.
 As such, any control commands supported by the loaded ENGINE could then be executed as per normal.
-Eg. if ENGINE "foo" is implemented in the shared-library "libfoo.so" and it supports some special control command "CMD_FOO", the following code would load and use it (NB: obviously this code has no error checking);
+E.g. if ENGINE "foo" is implemented in the shared-library "libfoo.so" and it supports some special control command "CMD_FOO", the following code would load and use it (NB: obviously this code has no error checking);